 Tom Klingenstein is the Chairman of the Claremont Institute, he is also a philanthropist, public speaker, writer, and a playwright.
-He believes that we are in a cold civil war and that our enemy—what he calls the “Woke regime”—are winning, in large measure because Republican leaders have yet to engage.
+He believes that we are in a cold civil war and that our enemy—what he has been calling the “Group Quota Regime”—are winning, in large measure because Republican leaders have yet to engage.
+Tom maintains that this regime seeks to undermine America’s foundations, particularly the traditional two-parent family structure.
+Central to his thesis is the belief that preserving the American family is essential to preserving the nation itself.

-His speeches such as, “A Man vs. A Movement”, “Trump’s Virtues”, and “Racism in America Today” have been viewed by millions of his fellow Americans.
+His speeches such as, “A Man vs. A Movement”, “Trump’s Virtues Part I, II, and III”, “Racism in America Today“, “The Hour is Getting Late“, and “Sam Brown’s America” have been viewed by millions of his fellow Americans along with his interviews.
 His most recent play, “If Only” explores a fictional interracial love story with Abraham Lincoln playing the role of matchmaker.

 Contact Tom: press@tomklingenstein.com